kjaymiller/Python-Community-News/CONTRIBUTING.md

         - `newsletter`
         - `website`
         - `podcast`

+3. Specify that you will work on this issue.
+This lets others know that someone is actively working on the project.
-3. Fork the repository on your profile and make changes locally.
+4. Fork the repository on your profile and make changes locally.

+#### If Wanting to Work on an Existing Issue

+**Claim** the issue by commenting on it or stating you will work on the issue.
+We will accept PRs from the first person (collaborating on an issue is encouraged).

 ![Create a Branch from an Issue](.github/assets/Create%20Branch.jpg)